jrlagrone/rbcpack/documentation/source/YeeCRBC/index.rst

 The initial release can be download at :download:`yee_crbc_lib_1.0.0.tar.gz <yee_crbc_lib_1.0.0.tar.gz>`.

-The code is also hosted in a read only repository that may contain bug fixes and improvements between releases. `RBCPack Bitbucket Reposistory <https://github.com/jrlagrone/rbcpack>`_
+The code is also hosted in a read only repository that may contain bug fixes and improvements between releases. `RBCPack github repository <https://github.com/jrlagrone/rbcpack>`_

 Licensing
 ^^^^^^^^^